 The terms of the acquisitions in November 2014 resulted in the issuance of preferred ownership units/stock of UEPH and Uniroyal Global (Europe) Limited (formerly EPAL) to the sellers.
-These preferred units carried quarterly dividend requirements on a total value of \$55,000,000 at rates ranging from 5% to 6.5%.
+These preferred units carried quarterly dividend requirements on a total value of \$55,000,000 at rates ranging from 5% to 7%.
+The dividend rate on the Series B UEP Holdings preferred units which started at 5.5% increases by 0.5% on the anniversary of the issuance up to a maximum of 8.0%.